For abortion, Minnesota-North Dakota border is a literal divide

 Here is why: A decade ago, Letvin's wife became pregnant.
 He wasn't ready for a baby, but it felt like his duty.
 Then his wife miscarried; they mourned.
 If my wife and I are weeping over this child we never met, he thought, how can people willfully take the life of their own child?
 They named their baby Sam, and Letvin played "Amazing Grace" at a memorial service.

 Later, he met Jody Clemens, who had an abortion decades ago and is now one of the most prominent activists against abortion in North Dakota.
 He heard her speak at a "Post-Abortive Ladies" panel, where Clemens told of deep regret.
-Her words made him focus on the mother as much as the baby.
+Her words made him focus on the woman as much as the pregnancy.

 "There's a forbidden grief — you feel, 'I chose this,'" Clemens said.
 "With abortion, you go in there thinking, 'It's harmless.'
 I came out thinking, 'If there's a heaven or hell, I'm destined to hell.'"

 On the sidewalk, Clemens watched Letvin play bagpipes.
-Letvin wept as he thought about the women walking in, about their unborn children, about his own unborn child.
+Letvin wept as he thought about the women walking in, and about his own unborn child.

 "I'm trying to bring reverence and honor," he said.
 "I want to give the children who are dying here a proper memorial and remembrance.
 It's not to make anybody feel bad.
 It's not to judge anybody.
 It's because I know life is being lost here."